Nauvoo Illinois Temple: Exterior

-Interior design and decoration
+Interior

+The interior is inspired by the time period of the original temple, including a spiral staircase.
+The temple includes five instruction rooms, a celestial room, six sealing rooms, an assembly room, a baptistry, and a chapel, each arranged for ceremonial use.
+Symbolic elements are integrated into the design, providing deeper meaning to the temple's function and aesthetics.

 The interior floor plan of the temple is noticeably different from the original structure in which the endowment ceremony assumed its present format.
 At the direction of Joseph Smith, the west end of the attic story was divided by cloth partitions into four spaces used to administer the endowment.
 One of the canvas "rooms" was decorated with potted plants to suggest the Garden of Eden.

 The Salt Lake City Endowment House and early Utah temples, each with a series of four ordinance rooms through which patrons moved during the presentation of the endowment, followed this layout.
 The first three rooms were decorated with murals representing, the creation of the world, the Garden of Eden, and the world after the fall of Adam and Eve.
 The fourth room, known as the Terrestrial Room, was ornately decorated but lacked murals.
 The Los Angeles California Temple, dedicated in 1956, was the last temple with this layout.
-Subsequent temples presented the endowment in one or two rooms without murals adorning the ordinance rooms.
-The use of murals resumed again in 2001 with the opening of the Columbia River Washington Temple..
-The Nauvoo Illinois Temple, a throwback to the four room layout, is the sole exception, as it has the four-room progressive format with murals decorating the first three rooms.
+Subsequent temples presented the endowment in one or two rooms without murals in the ordinance rooms.
+The use of murals resumed again in 2001 with the opening of the Columbia River Washington Temple.
+The Nauvoo Illinois Temple, using the four room layout, is the sole exception, as it has the four-room progressive format with murals decorating the first three rooms.

-Open house and dedication
+Symbols

+The design includes elements representing Latter-day Saint and Biblical symbolism, representing spiritual meaning to the temple's appearance and function.
+Symbolism is important to church members.
+One example is the temple’s sunstones used to decorate the exterior, which are a recreation of the sunstones featured on the original Nauvoo Temple.
+Like the original, the temple features “30 pilasters, each with a moonstone at the base and a sunstone at the top,” with a star stone above each sunstone.

+The sunstones were characterized by two hands holding trumpets above an image of the sun rising above clouds, while the moonstones featured relief carvings of downward-facing crescent moons.
+The star stones consisted of large five-pointed stars, each with an elongated bottom ray Together, these elements represent “the glory of the latter-day church or kingdom, further symbolized by the sun rising through the clouds, with the trumpets heralding the restoration of the gospel and the glory of the latter-day Church of Jesus Christ.”